Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 The aim of the website is to let existing and prospective clients and business partners see what I offer and encourage them to work with me or buy my services.
 I want them to be able to interact with my web page and receive as much information as possible without the added effort of back and forth contact.

 * As a business, I want to market myself as effectively as possible to internet users and generate more clients and product sales.
-I therefore advertise my products, services and their pricing as transparently as possible, and present the opportunity to purchase or sign up to a service via my website.
+I want users to have the opportunity to purchase a product or sign up to a service via my website.

-* As someone needing a website designed, I want to quickly be able to see what Louis can offer and access his GitHub profile to check out examples of his work.
+* As someone needing a website designed, I want to access Louis' GitHub profile to check out examples of his work.

-* As a student or a parent of a student needing tuition, I want to book lessons by filling out a simple form and receive confirmation once I have done so.
-This is more reliable than trying to reach him at a contact number or e-mail address when he may be busy and take a while to reply.
+* As a student or a parent of a student needing tuition, I want to book lessons via Louis' website rather than try to call him or write to him when he may be busy.

-* As a person looking to buy clothes I want to see what products Louis designs and sells, how much they cost and make a purchase in just a few clicks.
-I also want the opportunity to buy more than one of a certain item or remove an item from my basket after changing my mind.
+* As a person looking to buy clothes I want to see what products Louis designs and sells and purchase them from his website.

+* As a potential buyer, I want to be able to buy Louis' products in bulk.
+If I change my mind on a product, I'd also like to remove it from my shopping list.

 * As a fitness enthusiast looking for some advice or to learn more, I want to see what sort of content Louis has written and purchase some of his work from his website.

-* I can also book a coaching session if I wish.
-I am informed that rates are negotiable and can book sessions by submitting a form in which I can provide information about my goals and situation in more detail so that Louis has what he needs to start working with me.
+* As a person wishing to get in shape, I want to book a coaching session with Louis via his website quickly.

-* I have a brilliant project idea that I think Louis would be great for, but I want to get his view on it first.
-I simply fill out the contact form with my details and some information about the project and await Louis' response.
+* I have a brilliant project idea that I think Louis would be great for, but I want to get his view on it first by contacting him with information about the project and my details.

-* As a potential client of Louis', I'm considering working with him on something but can read about his prior experience on his CV page and compare it to other prospective contractors.
+* As a potential client of Louis', I'm considering working with him on something but want to read about his prior experience and compare it to other prospective contractors.

 * As someone looking to hire Louis, I want to look deeper into his professional history by downloading a full version of his CV.

-* As someone who wants to find out a bit more about Louis himself, I can read his story in more detail on the About page.
+* As someone who wants to find out a bit more about Louis himself, I want to read his story in more detail.

-* As someone who's interested in learning more from Louis and wants to hear from him regularly, I can join his mailing list by simply submitting my e-mail address.
+* As someone who's interested in learning more from Louis and wants to hear from him regularly, I want to subscribe to regular updates and communications from him.

 **Wireframes**